 The proposed Rock Chapel Road development is a 154.94 acre mixed use development that will include approximately 350 single family homes, 220 townhomes, 275 apartment units, and 150,000 square feet of retail and commercial space.
-The apartment units will be gated.
 Located in southeast DeKalb County, the site is located along Rock Chapel Road.